How to Build a Scalable and Sustainable SEO Agency That Actually Succeeds

 Here we go: by understanding our client’s persona, context, and their motivation for hiring an agency we can start getting a better idea of not only who we are going to work with — but also how we’ll be working with them.
 This should be especially important in setting up and establishing the frequency and tone of our communication with the client.

-The needs, structure, and context of the company you are working with has to be thoroughly discussed and well-thought-out for one more important reason: determining what you’re going to do and when you aim to do it.
+The needs, structure; is it a Limited liability company or a Corporation, and context of the company you are working with has to be thoroughly discussed and well-thought-out for one more important reason: determining what you’re going to do and when you aim to do it.

 For example, if the client is new to marketing and SEO and doesn’t understand the basics yet, scheduling frequent calls and updates with additional clarification might be necessary.
 It will help make things easier for you if you discuss this in advance and agree on the price for the services that you or your agency will be providing.